A Case Study of the May 30th, 2017 Italian Fireball: The dark flight phase and the strewn field

 \section{The dark flight phase and the strewn field}

-In order to model the dark flight phase, it is important to know the profile of the atmosphere at the moment closest to the meteoroid fall because the trajectory, after the end of the luminous path, is heavily influenced by the atmospheric conditions.\\ The data about wind velocity, wind direction, density, pressure and temperature vs. the height above Earth's surface can be obtained from weather balloons up to an altitude of about 30 - 40 km.
+In order to model the dark flight phase, it is important to know the profile of the atmosphere in the time and place closest to the meteoroid fall because the residual meteoroid trajectory, after the end of the luminous path, can be heavily influenced by the atmospheric conditions.\\ The data about wind velocity, wind direction, density, pressure and temperature vs. the height above Earth's surface can be obtained from weather balloons up to an altitude of about 30 - 40 km.
 In Italy there are 8 weather stations for the sounding of the atmosphere that make balloons launches usually at 0 UT but also at 12 UT in case of adverse weather.
 Data from all stations over the world can be retrieved from the University of Wyoming website, Department of Atmospheric Science\footnote{http://weather.uwyo.edu/upperair/sounding.html}.
 In our case, data from the weather stations 16080 LIML (Milano), 16045 LIPI (Rivolto) and 16144 San Pietro Capofiume were taken.
 All the weather data from these stations were taken at 0 UT of May 31, 2017, about 3 hours after the fireball event.
 The nearest weather station to the terminal point of the luminous path was San Pietro Capofiume ($44^\circ 39^\prime 13.63^{\prime\prime}$ N; $11^\circ 37^\prime 22.28^{\prime\prime}$ E), about 100 km away.
-To compute the dark flight phase we simply take these last atmospheric data without the use of an atmospheric model to propagate it in space and time.\\ The motion of the residual meteoroid, starting from the observed terminal point of the luminous path, can be described using Newton's Resistance law as in Ceplecha \cite{Ceplecha1987}, because the meteoroid motion takes place in a turbulent regime, i.e. a motion characterized by high Reynolds number (see below), and the gravity force law.
+To compute the dark flight phase we simply take these last atmospheric data without the use of an atmospheric model to propagate it in space and time.
+Later in the text, we will estimate how a change in the wind regime can influence the strewn field center.\\ The motion of the residual meteoroid, starting from the observed terminal point of the luminous path, can be described using Newton's Resistance law as in Ceplecha \cite{Ceplecha1987}, because the meteoroid motion takes place in a turbulent regime, i.e. a motion characterized by high Reynolds number (see below), and the gravity force law.
 In gas dynamics physics the full vector equation of the meteoroid motion during dark flight is as follows:

 with